Logiqx/wca-ipy/docker/README.md

   mariadbtest:
 ```

-The service configuration will be described in the sections below.

 #### Image Tag

-The official image is being used from [Docker Hub](https://hub.docker.com/_/mariadb) and the [release](https://downloads.mariadb.org/mariadb/+releases/) is specified in the .env file.
+The official image from [Docker Hub](https://hub.docker.com/_/mariadb) is being used and the [release](https://downloads.mariadb.org/mariadb/+releases/) is specified in the .env file.

 ```sh
 MARIADB_VERSION=10.3